nKeee/nKes-Runelite-Plugins/README.md

 ## Advanced Notifications (WIP)
 - Displays a box when conditions are met

+## Inventory Tags
+-Fully working, supports any amount of items, etc.

 ## TBD
 - Learn how to code
 - More plugins